Our new opening times are now in operation

 Back to the future…

 The gardens continue to evolve today with innovative new projects such as the Dry Meadow and Rain Garden that are now establishing beautifully, while 2023 saw the completion of the Dragon Gardens replanting in the ‘Prairie’ style.
-Future projects include the redesign of the Bark Circle that is planned for winter 2024 and will include meadow style mixes of grasses and perennials for both sunny and shady areas.
+Future projects include the redesign of the Bark Circle that is planned for 2024/2025 and will include meadow style mixes of grasses and perennials for both sunny and shady areas.

 Get Our Newsletter